Genivia/ugrep/README.md

     ug --save-config

-To search the working directory and recursively deeper for `main` (note that `-R` recurse symlinks is enabled by default if no file arguments are specified):
+To search the working directory and recursively deeper for `main` (note that `-r` recurse symlinks is enabled by default if no file arguments are specified):

     ug main